The Schr\"odinger Bridge between Gaussian Measures has a Closed Form: Empirical Evaluation

-We investigate the ability of \textsc{GSBflow} to predict the evolution of such molecular processes ($\distinit \rightarrow \distend$), i.e., the inference of cell populations $\distend$ resulting from the developmental process of an initial cell population $\distinit$, with the goal of learning individual dynamics, identify ancestor and descendant cells, and get a better understanding of biological differentiation.
-Besides studying $\distinit \rightarrow \distend$, we also test \textsc{GSBflow} on the task of learning an entire single-cell landscape, and generate populations $\distend$ from noise $\Ncal_0$ ($\Ncal_0 \rightarrow \distend$).
-We consider the development of human \acp{ESC} grown as embryoid bodies into diverse cell lineages monitored by single-cell RNA sequencing methods \citep{moon2019visualizing} as well as reprogramming \acp{MEF} into \acp{iPSC} \citep{schiebinger2019optimal}.
+\looseness -1 We investigate the ability of \textsc{GSBflow} to generate cell populations $\distend$ from noise $\Ncal_0$ ($\Ncal_0 \rightarrow \distend$, Fig.~\ref{fig:all_results}a, b) on the the canonical datasets \citep{moon2019visualizing, schiebinger2019optimal}; as well as to predict the dynamics of single-cell genomics ($\distinit \rightarrow \distend$, Fig.~\ref{fig:all_results}c) \citep{moon2019visualizing}, i.e., the inference of cell populations $\distend$ resulting from the developmental process of an initial cell population $\distinit$, with the goal of learning individual dynamics, identify ancestor and descendant cells.
+Details on datasets and experimental design can be found in \crefrange{app:datasets}{app:experiments}.
 The evaluation is conducted on the first 20 or 30 components of the PCA space of the >~1500 highly differentiable genes (see \crefrange{fig:moon_expl_variance}{fig:schiebinger_expl_variance}).
-See \cref{app:cell_dataset} for details.

-\textbf{Learning to generate $\Ncal_0 \rightarrow \distend$. \,\,} The first experiment is the generative modeling setup which seeks to learn the underlying differentiation landscape from time-resolved scRNA-seq data jointly over all time points.
-For both tasks, the embryoid body differentiation as well as reprogramming MEFs into iPSC, we aim at learning $\distend$ from noise $\Ncal_0$.
-We compare \textsc{GSBflow} with state-of-the-art score-based generative models \citep{song2020score} with VE SDEs and sub-VP SDEs in the backend.
-In this setting, { $\SBf$}$ = 0$.
-After training of { $\SBb$}, we are able to generate cell population samples by solving the reverse-time SDE \eqref{eq:GSB-sde-backward} ---or \eqref{eq:SB-sde-backward} for \citep{song2020score}--- using the Euler-Maruyama method.
-We evaluate the quality of the generated cellular states through distributional distances, i.e., the entropy-regularized Wasserstein distance $W_\varepsilon$ (see \cref{tab:exp_wasserstein_cells}) and by visualizing the first two principal components (PC), see \cref{fig:gen_mod_scgen}. \textsc{GSBflow} performs competitively on reconstructing embryoid body differentiation landscapes \citep{moon2019visualizing}, and outperforms score-based generative models baselines on the iPSC reprogramming task \citep{schiebinger2019optimal} as quantified by $W_\varepsilon$ between data and predictions.

-\para{Learning to evolve $\distinit \rightarrow \distend$} Besides being able to generate $\distend$ from noise, resolving and dissecting temporal dependencies and ancestor-descendant relationships is key for the understanding of biological processes.
-In the following, we thus analyze \textsc{GSBflow}'s ability to predict the temporal evolution of populations governed by complex underlying dynamics.
-For the embryoid body differentiation \citep{moon2019visualizing}, cells measured at day 1 to 3 serve as samples of $\distinit$, while $\distend$ is constructed from samples between day 12 to 27.
-For the task of MEF reprogramming \citep{schiebinger2019optimal}, $\distinit$ consists of cells in the initial stage of the differentiation process, i.e., day 1 to 3, and $\distend$ of cells in final states, i.e., day 15 to 18.
-As no ground truth trajectories are available in the data, we measure the correctness of the predictions at each time step using the Wasserstein distance.